wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 version_mgmt:
 ---

+**Comments:**

+1. Is the IAT (inter-arrival time) computed at per-function basis, or per-application basis?
+I guess it has to be per-function in order to make sense (because otherwise which function container you are going to warm up?).
+   But the paper also mentions later that the policy applies at a per-application level.

 This paper presents serverless workload characteristics on Microsoft Azure cloud environment, and proposes a hybrid, histogram-based caching policy for reducing cold starts.
 The paper is motivated by the performance-memory trade-off of pre-warming and caching the execution environment of